git-commit-id/git-commit-id-maven-plugin/README.md

 Note on the generated git.build.time
 ------------------------------------
-Note that when writing the git.porperties file the value *git.build.time* will only be updated when things in the commit information have changed.
+Note that when writing the git.properties file the value *git.build.time* will only be updated when things in the commit information have changed.
 If you only change a bit of your code and rebuild/rerun you will see an older timestamp that you may have expected.

 Essentially the functional meaning becomes **The latest build time when the git information was written to the git.properties file** .